-Equalizing Outcomes vs. Equalizing Opportunities: Optimal Taxation When Children's Abilities Depend on Parents' Resources
+Equalizing Outcomes and Equalizing Opportunities: Optimal Taxation When Children's Abilities Depend on Parents' Resources

 Alexander M. Gelber